 - 1/4 tsp salt optional

-- In a bowl, mix ground chicken, panko, pesto, salt and pepper until well combined.
+- In a large bowl, mix ground chicken, panko, pesto, salt and pepper until well combined.
 Roll mixture into 1-inch meatballs and place on top of pasta.
-Cover with aluminum foil and bake for 30 minutes.
+Cover the baking dish with aluminum foil and bake for 30 minutes.

-- Remove dish from oven and carefully stir pasta well, return to oven and cook until pasta is tender and sauce is thicken, another 5-8 minutes.
+- Remove the baking dish from oven and carefully stir pasta well, return to oven and cook until pasta is tender and sauce is thicken, another 5-8 minutes.

 Nutrition info is approximate and may contain errors.